web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 | Because I depend on wasm in my work and want it to be as nice to work with as possible | 17 |
 | To improve performance | 2 |

-The main reason people picked Source phase imports as their top choice is because of how it makes working with WASM easier and more egonimic.
+The main reason people picked Source phase imports as their top choice is because of how it makes working with WASM easier and more ergonomic.

 #### Overall sentiment about Source phase imports